 Around 15 percent of Singapore’s citizens are Muslims, meaning the city-state, along with much of Southeast Asia, celebrates the month of Ramadan.
-This year the period runs July 10 to August 7; it’s a great time if you’re in Singapore to get a flavour of the Malay culture here.
+It’s a great time if you’re in Singapore to get a flavour of the Malay culture here.

 Singapore’s Arab street and Kampong Glam area, historically the Muslim quarter of Singapore, is bustling with activity during Ramadan.
 A visit to Arab Street ideally starts at Sultan Mosque, built in 1824 and considered the national mosque; visiting hours typically end at 16:00.